 Guests can use a small kitchen off the sitting room to make tea and coffee during the day, perhaps even prepare light snacks - plates of cheese and ham, fresh bread, a glass of chilled wine.
 There are tables and chairs in the courtyard so you can eat in the sun.
 At night, if you don’t want to eat out, you can bring home a pizza and grab a drink from the honesty bar.

 My Dream, the pizzeria, isn’t far either - 150m from the front door.
 It offers a good pizza and, like most pizzerias on Sardinia, it's cheap.
-Chiocceiola, on the edge of the park, serves local meat and good pasta; then in September and October, as its name suggests, it serves the odd snail.
+Osteria La Forchetta is a hit with locals and hungry travellers alike, serving up classic Sardinian seafood.
 A few hundred metres south of the Old Town off a dusty road that leads into the country, there’s a good table at the best agriturismo in the area (Le Vigne Ducali), where you eat your host’s meat and vegetables and wash it all down with his wine - food metres, not food miles.
 Finally, 10km away in Siurgus Donigala you’ll find Il Vicoletto (the little street), where you eat fabulous traditional fare in tapas style, giving you the chance to taste lots of local delicacies.
 Ask the owners for directions.

-Children are very welcome and cots and extra beds can be provided, but this is a small B&B in a country town and there’s not much for kids to do here other than the computer and DVDs in the snug.
+Children are very welcome and cots and extra beds can be provided.
+Note this is a small B&B in a country town and there’s not much for kids to do here other than the computer and DVDs in the snug.